-Kara Mann is the founder and creative director of Kara Mann Design, established in Chicago in 2005.
-She expanded her offices to Manhattan in 2011, where she works with an international roster of discerning clients and industry leaders on both residential and commercial projects.
-The New York Times describes her signature style, a balance of edgy yet sophisticated design, as “interiors with a subversive side”.
+Kara Mann is the founder and creative director of KARA MANN, the design firm she established in Chicago in 2005.
+In 2011, she expanded her firm to Manhattan, where she continues to work with an international roster of discerning clients and industry leaders on both residential and commercial projects.
+The New York Times describes her signature style, a balance of sophistication and edge, as “interiors with a subversive side.”

 Mann further elevates spaces with her distinctive approach to interior architecture, and often transforms the physical structure of a space by creating dynamic compositions with a heightened sense of drama.
-Architecture informs the designer’s choices of palette and texture.
-It is this synthesis of disparate elements that showcases Mann’s balance of a classic and experimental aesthetic.
+Architecture informs Mann’s choices of palette and texture.
+It is this synthesis of disparate elements that showcases her balance of the classic and the experimental.

-Her work has been featured and referenced in leading international outlets including: Elle Décor, The New York Times, Traditional Home, House Beautiful, Design Bureau Magazine, Coastal Living, Chicago Tribune and domino, to name a few, as well as multiple design books.
+Kara’s work has been featured in leading international publications including: Elle Décor, The New York Times, Traditional Home, House Beautiful, Design Bureau Magazine, Coastal Living, Chicago Tribune and Domino, to name just a few, as well as multiple design books.